Pyrrha-Foundation/pyrrha-coin/doc/miner.md

 ## Setting your transaction pool size

 A larger transaction tx pool allows your node to receive expedited blocks successfully (it increases the chance that you will have a transaction referenced in the expedited block) and to pick from a larger set of available transactions.
-To change the tx pool size, configure it in nexa.conf:
+To change the tx pool size, configure it in pyrrha.conf:

  > `cache.maxTxPool=<megabytes>`